Anesthesia awareness: Light anesthesia

-For certain operations, such as Caesarean section, or in hypovolemic patients or patients with minimal cardiac reserve, the anesthesia provider may aim to provide "light anesthesia" and should discuss this with the patient to warn them.
+For certain operations, such as caesarean section, or in hypovolemic patients or patients with minimal cardiac reserve, the anesthesia provider may aim to provide "light anesthesia" and should discuss this with patients to warn them.
 During such circumstances, consciousness and recall may occur because judgments of depth of anesthesia are not precise.
 The anesthesia provider must weigh the need to keep the patient safe and stable with the goal of preventing awareness.
 Sometimes, it is necessary to provide lighter anesthesia in order to preserve the life of the patient.
-"Light" anesthesia means less drugs by the intravenous route or via inhalational means, leading to less cardiovascular depression (hypotension), but causing "awareness" in the anesthetized subject.
+"Light" anesthesia means less drugs by the intravenous route or via inhalational means, leading to less cardiovascular depression (hypotension) but permitting "awareness" in the anesthetized subject.

 Anesthesiologist error

-Human errors include repeated attempts at intubation during which the short-acting anesthetic may wear off but the paralysing drug has not, oesophageal intubation, inadequate drug dose, drug given by the wrong route or wrong drug given, drugs given in the wrong sequence, inadequate monitoring, patient abandonment, disconnections and kinks in tubes from the ventilator, and failure to refill the anesthetic machine's vaporizers with volatile anesthetic.
-Other causes of awareness include unfamiliarity with techniques used, e.g. intravenous anesthetic regimes, or inexperience.
+Human errors include repeated attempts at intubation during which the short-acting anesthetic may wear off but the paralyzing drug does not; esophageal intubation; inadequate drug dose; a drug given by the wrong route or a wrong drug given; drugs given in the wrong sequence; inadequate monitoring; patient abandonment; disconnections and kinks in tubes from the ventilator; and failure to refill the anesthetic machine's vaporizers with volatile anesthetic.
+Other causes include unfamiliarity with techniques used, e.g. intravenous anesthetic regimes, and inexperience.
 Most cases of awareness are caused by inexperience and poor anesthetic technique, which can be any of the above, but also includes techniques that could be described as outside the boundaries of "normal" practice.
 The American Society of Anesthesiologists in 2007 released a Practice Advisory outlining the steps that anesthesia professionals and hospitals should take to minimize these risks.
 Other societies have released their own versions of these guidelines, including the Australian and New Zealand College of Anaesthetists.

-To reduce the likelihood of awareness, anesthetists must be adequately trained and supervised while still in training.
+To reduce the likelihood of awareness, anesthetists must be adequately trained, and supervised while still in training.
 Equipment that monitors depth of anesthesia, such as bispectral index monitoring, should not be used in isolation.

 Current research attributes the incidence of AAGA to a combination of the risks mentioned above, together with ineffective practice from ODPs, anesthetic nurses, HCAs and anesthetists.
 The main failures include: